Is STEM for Girls?

 In the study, girls and boys were told about a very smart individual and were asked to guess which photo represented this person—one, a photo of a man, and the other of a woman.
 At age five, the results were consistent with a common trait of this age group to show positive biases toward their own gender.
 But by age six, both girls and boys tended to believe the man was this very smart individual.
 Likewise, other studies showed that at age six, girls began to avoid games deemed for very smart kids.

-So is STEM for my daughter?
-Yes, absolutely.
-Or whatever else she wants to explore.
-And now more than ever, my husband and I are determined not to let our daughter fall into this bucket believing that brilliance is innate or tends to be a trait of men over women.
+So, is STEM for girls – and more specifically, for my daughter?
+Yes, absolutely, along with whatever else she wants to explore.
+And now more than ever, my husband and I are determined not to let our daughter fall into this bucket, believing that brilliance is innate or tends to be a trait of men over women.
 That’s why we’ll try to highlight equally the smart women and men in our society as well as those who surround her every day.
-We’ll both show her that hard work pays off, with the hope that the combination of seeing this in action, along with our support, she’ll grow to have the confidence to pursue her interests no matter what the stereotypes say.
+We’ll both show her that hard work pays off, with the hope that the combination of seeing this in action, along with having our support, will give her the confidence to pursue her interests no matter what the stereotypes say.

-Editor’s Note: Bright Horizons is hosting A Parent’s Guide to STEM Education parent webinar on Tues, April 25 at 2 PM EST. Together with special guest, Dr. Anita Greenberg, CEO and founder of Science Delights, we’ll explore the benefits of introducing STEM to your child early, activities, books, and games that can help, and how STEM helps set your child up for future success.
-Join us by signing up here.
+Together with special guest, Dr. Anita Greenberg, CEO and founder of Science Delights, we explore the benefits of introducing STEM to your child early, activities, books, and games that can help, and how STEM helps set your child up for future success.

 I’m Laura a first-time mom, employee of Bright Horizons and a foodie who loves to cook, travel and laugh.
 In my free time, I like to pretend I know how to use my DSLR like a pro and do basically all things creative (major DIY-er here).
 I’m excited to share some of the ups-and-downs of parenthood as my husband, two dogs and our newest addition explore life as a family of five!